Arunachal Jobs : Rajiv Gandhi University Recruitment 2025

 Selection Procedure :

-The venue in the Chamber of Head, Department of Horticulture, Rajiv Gandhi University, Doimukh-791112, Arunachal Pradesh
+The venue is in the Office Chamber of the Head Department of National Security Studies, Rajiv Gandhi University, Arunachal Pradesh

 How to apply :

-Applicants may appear for a walk-in-interview along with the biodata stating qualification, experience, specialization, etc with original and self-attested copies of supporting documents.
+Candidates may appear for a walk-in-interview on the date and time mentioned above with bio-data, original and also self-attested copies of all supporting documents

 Detailed Advertisement : Click Here